algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ### Acknowledgements

 The article is loosely based on "[Array Layouts for Comparison-Based Searching](https://arxiv.org/pdf/1509.05053.pdf)" by Paul-Virak Khuong and Pat Morin.
-It is 46 pages long and discusses these and many other approaches in more detail, so check it out if you’re interested.
+It is 46 pages long and discusses these and many other (less successful) approaches in more detail.
+I highly recommend also checking it out — this is one of my favorite performance engineering papers.

 Thanks to Marshall Lochbaum for [providing](https://github.com/algorithmica-org/algorithmica/issues/57) the proof for the random binary search.
+No way I could do it myself.

 I also stole these lovely layout visualizations from some blog a long time ago, but I don't remember the name of the blog and what license they had, and inverse image search doesn't find them anymore.
 If you don't sue me, thank you, whoever you are!